dbrgn/tangible/README.rst

     => STL file => Slicer => G code => 3D printer => Tangible object

 Of these, *Tangible* does the first three steps.
-The fourth step is handled by a programmatic CAD tool like *OpenSCAD* or *ImplicitSCAD* and the last four steps are handled by the specific 3D printer software.
+The fourth step is handled by a programmatic CAD tool like *OpenSCAD* or *ImplicitCAD* and the last four steps are handled by the specific 3D printer software.

 Currently supported Python version is 2.7 and 3.4+.